Marie Degro was the first student to arrive at Crosby High School in Waterbury from Puerto Rico in the aftermath of Hurricane Maria.

 “The first week was horrible because we didn’t have power, so we couldn’t heat the food,” Degro, 15, said through a translator.
 “We didn’t have water to drink nor to flush the toilet.
 It was really difficult.”

 Even though she’ll be living with her aunt in Waterbury, her situation here is far from perfect.
-Her aunt has been in America for only four months and is still looking for a job -- at the same time she’s taking care of various family members with special needs.
+Her aunt has been here in Connecticut for only four months and is still looking for a job -- at the same time she’s taking care of various family members with special needs.
 And Marie doesn’t have any heavy clothing as winter approaches.
 But the Hispanic Coalition and Waterbury Public Schools have assured her that they will get her what she needs.

 Through it all, Marie said she has an opportunity that many of her friends at home haven’t gotten.